Cancún Dental Implants

 What is a dental implant?

-A dental implant is an artificial tooth root that is placed into your jawbone and covered with a porcelain crown, and it’s the option we recommend for tooth replacement.
-The surrounding teeth are not altered during implant placement, so there is no need to damage healthy teeth, and modern implants can last for decades.
+We recommend it for tooth replacement.
+Implant placement does not alter the surrounding teeth, so there is no need to damage healthy teeth, and modern implants can last for decades.

 Are there different types of implants?

-Currently, two types of dental implants are used that respond to two different materials, both biocompatible, and to two different types of integration depending on these materials: titanium and zirconium.
+Currently, two types of dental implants are used that respond to two different materials, both biocompatible and to two different types of integration depending on these materials: titanium and zirconium.

 In addition, zirconium prevents the formation of bacterial plaque around it, resists acid corrosion very well, and does not cause problems due to temperature changes.